 MyCorporation® takes the guess work out of starting your business.
 Answer a few simple questions, and our filing experts will take care of the rest.

-File a DBAWe hope you find this detailed list of steps makes the process of registering a doing business as name (DBA) a bit more simplified for you.
+We hope you find this detailed list of steps makes the process of registering a doing business as name (DBA) a bit more simplified for you.
 However, we understand that filing a DBA for your business can be confusing and time-consuming process.
 That's why MyCorporation offers DBA filing services for businesses all across the state of Georgia.

 Our experts will complete the forms for your county, check its registration status, and even publish the DBA notice where required.
 All you need do is sign and return a few documents in our prelabeled envelope.
 You'll receive the approval and publication certificate for your records without any heavy lifting.

-We make filing a DBA easy.
+We make filing a DBA in Georgia easy.

 Operate your business under your business name, open a bank account for your business, and build credibility without all of the hassle.
 MyCorporation will handle the paperwork for you, so you can focus on building your business.

-Start My DBA FilingNo.
-A business license is required of all businesses, whereas a DBA is required only if the business is operating under a name different from the name of the owner.
+No. A business license is required of all businesses, whereas a DBA is required only if the business is operating under a name different from the name of the owner.

-The business licenses and/or permits your Georgia company obtains will ultimately be determined by its location (including city and/or county) and industry.
-The Georgia Secretary of State has a professional licensing page where small business owners may conduct a search for an individual licensee or a facility license.
 It is recommended that you conduct a search for existing data records before adding new information in order to avoid adding in potentially duplicate data to their system.
 Then, you may submit an application for a new business license.
 This page may also be used to renew an existing license or for a charity renewal.
 In a pinch, you may also use MyCorporation's business license compliance package.
 Our team of skilled professionals will identify the licenses required by your business and provide you with all the information you need to file.

 A DBA does not grant exclusivity for the use of a business name.
 DBAs identify the business and claim the business's name, but they only claim the name itself.
 Once you file for a DBA, the name cannot be used by another business on the state level.
 However, if a business in a different state wanted to register the same DBA as your business, they could so long as no other business in their state had already claimed that name.
 It is also possible to trademark a DBA.
 This would offer nationwide protection against infringement.